Bitoca/Bitoca/README.md

 ### My name is Felipe Pinheiro also known as Bitoca 😄

-I’m currently working at  Grupo SBF as a tech lead engineer.
+I’m currently working as a tech lead engineer.

 ----